ubc-systopia/netshaper/evaluation/microbenchmarks/README.md

 ## General Prerequisites
 You should have physical access to the testbed machines, as well as the ability to SSH into them.
-The phyical access is requried to change BIOS settings and reboot the machines.
-The SSH access is required to run the experiments and collect the results.
+The physical access is required to change BIOS settings and reboot the machines.
+SSH access is required to run the experiments and collect the results.
 The following configurations should be applied to all 4 machines.

 ### BIOS Configuration